 ABSTRACT

 A field experiment was conducted at agronomy farm, B.A.
 College of Agriculture, Anand Agricultural University, Anand during Kharif, 2019 and 2020 to study the diversity and pest succession based on crop growth stages in black gram and the results revealed that the population of sucking pests viz., whitefly and jassid observed from seedling stage and remained up to maturity stage of the crop While flower thrips were noticed from flower bud stage to pod formation stage.
 The population of green stink bug was observed from vegetative stage to pod formation stage.
-Among the lepidopteran pests, the incidence of semilooper was observed from vegetative stage to pod maturity stage. bihar hairy caterpillar and leaf eating caterpillar were observed from seedling stage to pod maturity stage.
+Among the lepidopteran pests, the incidence of semilooper was observed from vegetative stage to pod maturity stage.
+Bihar hairy caterpillar and leaf eating caterpillar were observed from seedling stage to pod maturity stage.
 Whereas, spotted pod borer population was observed with the initiation of flowering and remained till pod maturity stage of the crop.
 The natural enemies viz., coccinellids and spiders were observed from vegetative stage to pod maturity of the crop.
 Moreover correlation studies indicated that whitefly, jassids, flower thrips, green stink bug, semilooper, leaf eating caterpillar, bihar hairy caterpillar and spotted pod borer were significant positively associated with each other.
 Besides, there was a significant positive companionship exhibited between natural enemiesviz., coccinellids and spiders with insect-pests population in black gram ecosystem.

 Key words: succession, white fly, jassid, bihar hairy caterpillar, coccinellids, black gram